Chapter 4 : A Perpetual Mess

 It didn't last long when Scorpius slunk next to her.
 "So," he said, eye glittering charm, "care sharing some of that brilliance?
 I've got some sugar quills."

 The seconds ticked by, each stretching longer than the last, as Bea glowered at him.
 Was it the humming?
 The bubbly giggling she was prone to during Potions?
-She could, reluctantly, understand why people might think she was a ditzy little girl, easily bribed by sweets—which she very much resented, thank you very much—but did Scorpius really think she couldn't remember the gitface who threw Fizzpoppers in her cauldron half an hour ago?
+She could, reluctantly, understand why she seemed like a ditzy girl, easily bribed by sweets—which she very much resented, thank you very much—but did Scorpius really think she couldn't remember the gitface who threw Fizzpoppers in her cauldron half an hour ago?

 Smiling impishly, Bea held out the canister, and with eager eyes, Scorpius reached in.